ASCL LSA+ Beijing (Chinese)Beijing, China

 ABOUT THIS PROGRAM

-The Department of Asian and Middle Eastern Languages and Literatures offers an Advanced Language Study Abroad (LSA+) program in the People's Republic of China.
-Beijing classes are taught at a major university, Beijing Normal University, for ten weeks.
+The Asian Societies, Cultures, and Languages Program offers an advanced language study abroad program in the People's Republic of China.
+Classes are taught at Beijing Normal University for ten weeks.
 In addition to its course offerings, Dartmouth-at-BNU gives students the experience of a culture and political climate radically different from their own.
-Throughout the term and in conjunction with course offerings, trips are taken to places of historical or cultural interest in Beijing and vicinity.
-There will be two weekend overnight field trips and an 11/12-day mid-term field trip.

 THE STUDY ABROAD EXPERIENCE

-Chinese 22, 23 and 31 (for students who have completed the first-year level of Chinese)
+For students who have completed the first-year level of Chinese,

-Chinese 31, 32 and 33 (for students who have completed a second-year level of Chinese)
+For students who have completed the second-year level of Chinese,

-Chinese 41, 42 and 43 (for students who have completed third-year level of Chinese)
+For students who have completed the third-year level of Chinese,

 *Please note: The third course will also be a sectioned language course, taught entirely by BNU instructors.